godriccao/mercrawl/README.md

 Global configurations:
 * `USER`: database username
-* `DBNAME`: database name
 * `SSLMODE`: `disable` or `verify-full`

 Crawler configurations:
-* `PAGE_WORKERS`: max goroutine number for crawling a search result page.
+* `PAGE_WORKERS`(optional): max goroutine number for crawling a search result page.
 Default value is 5
-* `ITEM_WORKERS`: max goroutine number for crawling an item page.
+* `ITEM_WORKERS`(optional): max goroutine number for crawling an item page.
 Default value is 20
-* `RECRAWL_INTERVAL`: interval of re-crawl with the same search condition.
+* `RECRAWL_INTERVAL`(optional): interval of re-crawl with the same search condition.
 Default interval is 30 seconds if the variable is not set.

 Mailer configurations:
-* `INTERVAL`: interval of sending new item info in seconds.
+* `INTERVAL`(optional): interval of sending new item info in seconds.
 Default interval is 30 seconds if the variable is not set.
 * `SMTP_SERVER`: mail server address
 * `SMTP_PORT`: mail server port
 * `SMTP_USER`: mail server login user name
 * `SMTP_PWD`: mail server login password

 RESTful API Server configurations:
-* `REST_PORT`: rest-api server port. default is 8000
+* `REST_PORT`(optional): rest-api server port. default is 8000

 ## Dependency